wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **Q:**&ensp;Yet, often ordinary persons do attain what they desire.

-**M:**&ensp;After desiring it very much and for a long time.
+**M:**&ensp;After desireïng it very much and for a long time.
 Even then, their achievements are limited.

 **Q:**&ensp;And what about unselfish desires?